 Unfortunately, the U.S. Department of Education has excluded international students, undocumented students, non-matriculated students, or students enrolled exclusively in online courses prior to March 13, 2020.

-CARES Act funds will be given to students in two ways:
+CARES Act funds were allocated to students in two ways:

-- Students who did not fill out the FAFSA or who were not deemed eligible for an emergency grant apply for reconsideration by applying through the CARES Act Student Relief Fund.
-A student must fill out the FAFSA to be considered.
-If their application shows they are eligible for CARES Act funds, they will still receive funds.
+- Students who did not fill out the FAFSA or who were not deemed eligible for an emergency grant could still apply for reconsideration by applying separately.
+A student still had to fill out the FAFSA to be considered.

 Do students have any limitations on how they can spend the money?

-As outlined by the U.S. Department of Education, the funds should be used to address unexpected expenses related to disruptions of campus operations due to the COVID-19 pandemic, including food, housing, healthcare, technology, course materials, and childcare.
-However, you do not have to report to USU how you spent the funds.
+As outlined by the U.S. Department of Education, the funds should be used to address unexpected expenses related to disruptions of campus operations due to the COVID-19 pandemic.